This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Kids and adults alike will enjoy this shake since it tastes exactly like a Reese’s peanut butter cup!
 It makes for a great after-school snack for the kids, or an afternoon pick-me-up for yourself at work.
 One serving of this shake has a solid 13 grams of protein.

 This recipe is quite similar to the kids shake above.
 However, it is heavier and has richer flavors, more calories and more protein due to the peanut butter powder, giving this shake an impressive 30 grams of protein per serving!
+You can use milk or water for protein shakes, but I recommend using milk for this one!

 Use this chocolate protein shake as a post-workout treat or a substitute for breakfast when you’re short on time.